-For an employee who has worked for three years or longer, the employer shall grant an additional one day in paid leave on the fourth year, and shall add one additional day every two years thereafter, and the number of annual leaves with pay shall be limited to 25 days.
+For an employee who has worked for three years or longer, the employer shall grant an additional one day of paid leave on the fourth year, and shall add one additional day every two years thereafter.
+The number of annual leaves with pay shall be limited to 25 days.

 An employer shall grant his/her employees annual leave on the days that the employee wants to use for his/her annual leave.
-However, when the employer believes that allowing the use of annual leave on the days wanted would do great harm to his/her business, he/she may reschedule the timing of annual leave
+However, when the employer believes that allowing the use of annual leave on the days requested by the employee would do great harm to his/her business, he/ she may reschedule the timing of annual leave.